yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

 # Create an account

 **An account is an object that makes it easier to send and receive transactions.
-Accounts store information such as addresses and pending bundle hashes in a database.
+Accounts store information such as addresses and pending bundle hashes in a local database.
 This stored information allows you to interact with an IOTA network without worrying about reusing addresses or promoting and reattaching pending transactions.**

 Addresses in accounts are also more than simple IOTA addresses.
 All addresses in accounts are actually conditional deposit addresses.